InfinityIntegral/InfinityIntegral/README.md

 Development for SGEXTN is active since I am building SGEXTN v4.
 This is expected to be the final major version of SGEXTN, but since originally I only planned 1 version, so that can change.

+Recently you do not see much happening on the repository because SingScript v2 is a dependency of SGEXTN v4 and I am busy building that.

 ### [SingScript.sg](https://github.com/InfinityIntegral/SingScript.sg) (active)

 SingScript is NOT a scripting language.
 It is just a font that is supposed to display Math and Science symbols.
-I am building this because it is required for some input fields in SGEXTN v4.
-The font is based from my own handwriting and its old name was "PrimaryScript for Learning and Examinations (PSLE)".
+I am building SingScript v2 because it is required for some input fields in SGEXTN v4.
+The font is based from my own handwriting and the "core" module is identical to SingScript v1.

-I plan to rebuild the font soon because the stroke weight for the current SingScript version is too big, so it would not work for some detailed mathematical symbols.
+The font is split into modules with each module covering a certain use case, such as Math symbols or Optical Answer Sheet stuff.
+Unfortunately, this does not work at all with Qt, so once the font is done, I will make a file containing all the modules.
+If you need only certain modules, you can make your own SingScript subsets using the "merge font" functionality in FontForge.

 ### [SingNote.sg](https://github.com/InfinityIntegral/SingNote.sg) (paused)